Solid-Graphics/OurBlog/_drafts/2017-11-21-git-conventions.md

 ## Merging practices
-1. **_DO NOT REWRITE PUBLISHED HISTORY, EVER_** (Even more if is an importante branch) Extreme exceptions
+1. **_DO NOT REWRITE PUBLISHED HISTORY, EVER_** (Even more if is an importante branch)

+Extreme exceptions

-  a. non reviewable and single use branch
+  * non reviewable and single use branch
-  b. clean up
+  * clean up

 2. Keep history clean and simple, make sure to
-  a. keep it in accord to what was previously defined
+  * keep it in accord to what was previously defined
-  b. rebase to parent branch
+  * rebase to parent branch

 3. Avoid fast forward if you have more than a single commit on your branch